onyxrev/arpeggiate/README.md

 ## Loading

-Typically input parameters are casted to the state struct and validation is optionally run.
+Typically input parameters are cast to the state struct and validation is optionally run.
 We do this by defining a load method that receives the params and converts it into state.

 ## Processing

 To run the operation, we call `process` with the input parameters.
 If the whole operation succeeds, an `{:ok, state}` tuple is returned, with state being the state returned by the last step.
 In the error case, an `{:error, state, validation_step}` is returned, with state being the state returned by the failing step's error handler and validation_step being the name of the step that failed (represented as an atom).

+If you need validation, call `validate` right away and pass the result to the steps.
+If you don't need validation, you can call `step` directly.

 ## Example